Bryzzle/389Rfall18/week/3/writeup/README.md

   to brute force his password, which allowed me to access the admin server.
 If Fred was using a stronger password, I would not have been able to brute force access.
 To make a stronger password, Fred should avoid using words which can be found in a dictionary, and also avoid words/numbers that someone can guess by viewing his social media profile/knowing more about him (pokemon on instagram, birthday numbers, etc.).
 Fred should make a password with at least 16 characters in length, which uses A-Z, a-z, 0-9 and symbols.
-This would ensure a high level of entropy within his password. [link to Google!](http://google.com)
+[This would ensure a high level of entropy within his password.](http://rumkin.com/tools/password/passchk.php)

 * **Vulnerability 2: Exposed Ports**